Delmonico’s Recipes

 For even more Delmonico’s history, get a copy of The Delmonico Way: Sublime Entertaining & Legendary Recipes from the restaurant that made New York!, written by Oscar Tucci’s Grandson, Max Tucci.
 It’s filled with Delmonico’s best recipes, gorgeous food photography and heartwarming history of the Tucci family written with love.
 Be sure to read my Gilded Age Food article with the recipe for Delmonico’s famous Lobster Newberg.

 A massive thank you to author and grandson of Oscar Tucci, Max Tucci, for his assistance in sharing a few of his recipes.
-He was instrumental in the creation of this video thanks to his lovely photo collection and gorgeous food photography from his book, The Delmonico Way: Sublime Entertaining & Legendary Recipes From the Restaurant That Made New York!
+He was instrumental in the creation of this article thanks to his lovely photo collection and gorgeous food photography from his book, The Delmonico Way: Sublime Entertaining & Legendary Recipes From the Restaurant That Made New York!
 By Max Tucci, Rizzoli New York.
 You can get his amazing book here: https://thedelmonicoway.com

 Baked Alaska